-Dangerous Road Conditions Attorney in New Braunfels
+Dangerous Road Conditions Attorney In New Braunfels

-Primarily due to excessive wear and tear, many key stretches of Interstate 35, Interstate 10, and other major thoroughfares in South Central Texas are in a near-constant state of disrepair.
+Primarily due to excessive wear and tear, many key stretches of Interstate 35, Interstate 10 and other major thoroughfares in South Central Texas are in a near-constant state of disrepair.
 All too often, these dangerous road conditions cause serious car and truck crashes, and in these situations, multiple parties may be liable for damages.
 It is critically important to identify and sue the correct entities or persons because mistakes commonly lead to frustrating and costly delays, not to mention the possible loss of a claim.

-The courageous team at The Bettersworth Law Firm does not back down from massive government bureaucracies, stingy insurance companies, or any other possible defendants.
+The courageous team at The Bettersworth Law Firm does not back down from massive government bureaucracies, stingy insurance companies or any other possible defendants.
 We stand firm during protracted settlement negotiations and lengthy trials, and they do not retreat from adversity.
-Our steadfast commitment to excellence is by far the best way to help ensure maximum compensation in a personal injury case.
+Our steadfast commitment to excellence is by far the best way to help ensure the maximum compensation in a personal injury case.

 Construction Zone Truck Wrecks